International Graduate Students

 Newly Accepted Students

 - SEVIS I-20 Request Form: You will be sent an email from MyStatus to initiate the I-20 Request, which will require you to upload official documents verifying funds to cover tuition and living expenses for your entire enrollment period at LMU.
-This verification document should be from either a United States bank or agency or an international bank.
-The Form I-20 Certificate of Eligibility will not be issued by the University until such documentation is on file with OISS.

 A limited number of shared rooms are available.
 The University does not provide housing for married students.
 For more information regarding student housing, please see our Student Housing page.